aryaman-2307/AngryBirdsProject/README.md

 ## Brief Explanation of the Code

 The code for this Angry Birds game is implemented in Java, using the LibGDX framework to create an interactive, multi-screen game.
-The `MenuScreen` class provides an intuitive navigation experience, allowing players to resume or restart the game.
-The `PauseScreen` adds functionality to pause gameplay, save progress, or return to the main screen.
+The MenuScreen class provides an intuitive navigation experience, allowing players to resume or restart the game.
+The PauseScreen adds functionality to pause gameplay, save progress, or return to the main screen.
+Currently, selecting "Load Game" defaults to Level 1, and "Save Game" only prints a placeholder message.
 Custom-styled buttons and fonts enhance the UI, making gameplay more immersive and accessible.
 Designed with scalability in mind, the project structure supports future expansion with minimal modifications.

 ---